kalimero0411/annobash/README.md

 ```

 ## Comments
 - Please read https://github.com/AuReMe/emapper2gbk for compatibility of GFF, Protein and eggnog files.
-This script runs with `-gt mRNA` by default, chage this with `-gt | --gff-type`.
+This script runs with `-gt mRNA` by default, change this with `-gt | --gff-type`.
 - The `-n | --name`, `-g | --genome` and `-f | --gtff` are mandatory.
 - Excluding `-r | --run` skips functional annotation entirely.
 - The `-p | --prot` option uses the designated file instead of the one produced by Trinotate.
 To use the proteome file from Trinotate, just exclude `-p | --prot`.